 Brokers must evaluate potential margin traders before allowing them to start margin trading, and they must maintain a minimum equity requirement for their trading customers.
 In addition, brokers must inform traders of changes to margin requirements and of the risks involved with margin trading.

-Margin trading can be very profitable and is a great tool for investors, but it comes with a lot of risk and isn’t recommended for most traders.
-If you use margin trading, however, for derivatives, portfolio margin can free up more capital for trading.
+Margin trading may be very profitable and is a tool for investors, but it comes with a lot of risk and isn’t recommended for most traders.
+If you use margin trading for derivatives, however, portfolio margin may free up more capital for trading.

 Photo credit: iStock/filadendron